unlock-protocol/docs/docs/tools/checkout/configuration.md

 ## Building your URL

-All of the purchase URsL start with the following base
+All of the purchase URLs start with the following base

 ```
 https://app.unlock-protocol.com/checkout?